-It’s hard to pick among the thousands (or possibly tens of thousands!) of cute Seoul cafe options, but I’ve narrowed it down to my favorites.
-Note that besides number one, these options are not in any particular order!
+It’s hard to pick among the thousands (or possibly tens of thousands!) of cute cafes in Seoul, but I’ve narrowed it down to my favorites.
+Note that these options are not in any particular order!

 Cheongsudang is my favorite cafe in Seoul, hands down.
 Literally translating to “clear water room,” this cafe tucked in a hidden bamboo forest in the bustling artistic district of Ikseon-dong embodies the peace and calm associated with its name.
 Seating ranges from the cushioned floor overlooking the bamboo forest with its numerous tiny fish to a stone counter covered in minuscule trees and plants.
 I love the tiramisu cakes, they’re absolutely gorgeous, and the drinks are as delicious as they are aesthetic.
 Sipping away at tea or coffee in Cheongsudang’s magical forest, it’s too easy to forget that you’re in one of the busiest cities in the world.